Intro To Long Range MRAD Shooting

-We can't estimate range accurately using the mil dot system if we don't know our reticle.
-There are hundreds of mil dot reticles so spend some time in your scope's user manual to get to know your reticle dimensions (subtensions).
-Knowing them will allow you to quickly and precisely measure bullet strikes and objects to the tenths of a mil.
+We can't estimate range accurately using the MRAD system if we don't know our reticle.
+There are hundreds of MRAD reticles so spend some time in your scope's user manual to get to know your reticle dimensions (subtensions).
+Knowing your reticle will help you quickly and precisely measure bullet splash and objects to the tenth of a mil.

 10mils across for target measurement.
 The distance between each dot is 1mil and each dot is 0.22mil wide.
 The thick black crosshairs are 0.33mil wide.

 The SCR (Special Competition Reticle) available in the Burris XTR II scope is licensed from Steiner.
-Each major hash is 1 mil.
+Each major hash is 1mil.
 Numbers make that obvious.
 Note the three 0.1mil ranging brackets which aid in accurate target measurement.
-The red part of the reticle can be illuminated for low light conditions and is compatible with night vision goggles.
+The red part of the reticle can be illuminated for low light conditions and is compatible with night vision goggles (the entire reticle is black when not illuminated).
 Be aware the Burris XTR II scopes have several reticle options in mil and MOA.

-With a mil reticle and mil turrets adjusting for bullet strike is very straightforward.
+With an MRAD reticle and mil turrets adjusting for a miss using bullet splash is very straightforward.
 What we measure in the scope is exactly what we dial in on the turrets.
 Most scopes with mil turrets move 0.1mil per click.

-We normally zero our rifle at 100 yards and record the temperature, humidity, wind and barometric pressure.
-These values will be needed to make our range cards as accurate as possible.
+We normally zero our long range rifles at 100 yards because the shorter distance reduces environmental and wind effects.
 Once zeroed we reset our turrets to 0.
 The Burris XTR II scopes have zero stop turret caps.
 After zeroing we loosen two hex-head screws in each of the turret caps.
 For elevation we set zero to the index mark and push the turret cap down against the stop and tighten the hex screws.
-This allows us to reset to zero by simply turning the turret down until it stops so we don't have to look at the turret index.
+This allows us to reset to zero by simply turning the turret down until it stops so we don't even have to look at the turret index.
 To set the windage turret to zero we set zero to the index mark and push the turret cap in until the cap edge aligns with the index mark, then tighten the hex screws.

 After zeroing we generate our range cards.
 Range cards give us turret adjustments from zero for other ranges and weather conditions.

-This is why the mil dot reticle is so popular.
-It offers a simple method for quickly estimating range.
+This is why the MRAD reticle is so popular.
+It offers a simple method to quickly estimate range.

-To estimate range using a mil dot reticle we must know the size of the object we're looking at.
+To estimate range using an MRAD reticle we must know the size of the object we're looking at.